Seven Seeds and Yoga Nidra

 A Practice of “Being”

-Yoga Nidra is an ancient Tantric yogic practice of deeply relaxed meditation.
-It is a systematic approach that essentially massages the brain by taking a guided journey through different body parts.
+Yoga Nidra originated from the ancient Tantric yogic practice of deeply relaxed meditation.
+It is an 8 stage systematic approach that essentially massages the brain by taking the practicioner through a guided journey of body, breath and sensory perception..
 This induces a profound state of receptive relaxation.
 It is typically practiced lying down.
-Within this deep state of effortlessness, your innate “knowing” or intelligence reveals solutions, revelations and resolutions that you are seeking (consciously or subconsciously)- so that you can address the issues, questions and conundrums of your daily life.
-With a regular Yoga Nidra Practice, it is common for spontaneous physical, psychological and interpersonal transformational shifts to occur.
+Within this deep state of effortlessness, your innate “knowing” or intelligence is given the opportunity to reveal solutions, revelations and resolutions that you are seeking (consciously or subconsciously)- so that you can address the issues, questions and conundrums of your daily life.
+With a regular Yoga Nidra Practice, it is not uncommon for spontaneous physical, psychological and interpersonal transformational shifts to occur.

 How long is a Yoga Nidra Practice?